CrunchyData/doc-content-guide/06-writing-technical-content.md

 Screenshots, videos, and GIFs may not be necessary for every article or process, but can be helpful to orient new users.
 Crop screenshots tightly around the action to focus attention.

+#### Test all steps and code samples

+You want to be sure that what you've written does work as expected.

 ### Formatting technical content

 Technical content uses organization, capitalization, and other formatting to help convey meaning.
 Although blog articles are organized differently, some formatting tips are consistent throughout all technical content.